Linda-Mensah/linda-mensah/README.md

 # 👋 Hi, I’m Linda!

-I’m a curious problem solver who loves challenges and structured problem-solving.
-I blend **big-picture thinking with detailed analysis**, and I’m passionate about building tech solutions that merge **development with business strategy**.
+I’m a curious problem solver who loves a good challenge ⚡.
+I blend **big-picture thinking with detailed analysis**, combining creativity and structure to tackle problems.
+My goal is to build tech solutions that **merge development with business strategy** 💻✨.

 ---

 ## 💡 My Journey
-I started in project management and coordination in fintech and tech, but seeing developers create solutions inspired me to **build, not just manage**.
-Now I focus on crafting apps that solve real problems while learning every day.
+I started in project management and coordination in fintech and tech, but seeing developers create solutions inspired me to **build, not just manage** 🚀.
+Now, I focus on crafting experiences that solve real problems while **learning and experimenting every day** 🔧💡.

 ---

 ## 📚 A Bit About Me
-- Founder of **The Bookshelf Camp**, a bi-monthly book club where we nominate, campaign for, and vote on books.
+- I'm an avid reader with a book club called **The Bookshelf Camp** 📖.
-- Music lover (50s–2000s—Spotify says I'm 76 years old!)
+- I love 50s to early 2000s music 🎶 Spotify says I am 76 years old! 😅
-- Journaling since age 9, solo adventurer, and beach enthusiast
-- Favorite novels: *To Kill a Mockingbird*, *The Book Thief*, *Purple Hibiscus*, *Animal Farm*, *The Red Tent*
+- A space enthusiast through and through 🚀, a solo adventurer 🏞️, and a beach lover 🏖️
-- Currently on a mission to finish *War and Peace* by Leo Tolstoy 😅 Phew!
+- Currently on a mission to finish *War and Peace* by Leo Tolstoy 📚

 ---